Ida Haendel

-Ida Haendel, CBE (15 December 19281 July 2020) was a Polish-British-Canadian violinist.
+Ida Haendel, CBE (15 December 1928 - or 1923, the exact year remains uncertain – 1 July 2020) was a world renowned Polish-British-Canadian violinist.
 Haendel was a child prodigy, her career spanning over seven decades.
 She also became an influential teacher.

 Early career

 Born in 1928 to a Polish Jewish family in Chełm, Poland, her talents were evident when she picked up her sister's violin at the age of three.
 Major competition wins paved the way for success.
 Performing the Beethoven Violin Concerto, she won the Warsaw Conservatory's Gold Medal and the first Huberman Prize in 1933, at 5 years old.
-At the age of seven she competed against towering virtuosos such as David Oistrakh and Ginette Neveu to become a laureate of the first Henryk Wieniawski Violin Competition in 1935.
+At the age of seven she competed against towering virtuosos such as David Oistrakh and Ginette Neveu to become a laureate of the first Henryk Wieniawski Violin Competition, in 1935.

 These accolades enabled her to study with the esteemed pedagogues Carl Flesch in London and George Enescu in Paris.
 During World War II she played in factories and for British and American troops and performed in Myra Hess's National Gallery concerts.
 In 1937 her London debut under the baton of Sir Henry Wood brought her worldwide critical acclaim, while the conductor linked her playing to his memories of Eugène Ysaÿe.
 Her lifelong association with the Proms resulted in 68 appearances.